DirectoryTree/Bartender/README.md

 ```

 > [!important]
-> Remember to register this callback URL in your OAuth provider's settings.
+> Remember to register the callback URLs in your OAuth provider's settings.
-> For example, a Google OAuth callback would be `/auth/google/callback`.
+> For example, your Google OAuth callback would be `/auth/google/callback`.

 Set up your [Socialite Providers](https://socialiteproviders.com/) in your `services.php` configuration file: